Heather Locklear and Boyfriend Chris Heisser Break Up: Reports

 Soon, Locklear's Instagram included cute photos of the couple.
 She even posted a few pictures from Heisser's daughter's wedding in October.
 However, their relationship was far from picture-perfect.

 Last February, Locklear was arrested on a charge of felony domestic battery and three counts of misdemeanor battery on a peace officer.
 At the time, the Ventura County Sheriff's Office claimed she had "battered her boyfriend."
 Locklear claimed she had been battered or injured prior to the officers' arrival.
 While the authorities claimed they "did not see any evidence of that," Locklear was transported to a hospital for evaluation.
 Heisser also denied the allegations.
 She was booked and later released after posting a $20,000 bail.
-Locklear also later pleaded not guilty to attacking the officers.
+Locklear also later pleaded not guilty to attacking the officer.